TUDelft-PRIME-Books/Linear-Algebra/Chapter6/EigenvaluesEigenvectors.md

 :name: Fig:Eigenvalues:Eigenvector
 :class: dark-light

-A rotation has no eigenvectors.
+A rotation has no (real) eigenvectors.
 ::::

 ::::::